Fight to feminise French language enters new round

-Category: World Hits: 2The ongoing battle to make the French language kinder to women – or at least take better account of their existence in French society – lost some ground this week as France's education ministry came down against one form of gender-inclusive writing as an existential threat to the language of Molière.
+Category: World Hits: 5The ongoing battle to make the French language kinder to women – or at least take better account of their existence in French society – lost some ground this week as France's education ministry came down against one form of gender-inclusive writing as an existential threat to the language of Molière.
 But proponents of more inclusive French also made significant gains.

 Read more https://www.france24.com/en/europe/20210508-fight-to-feminise-french-language-racks-up-losses-and-gains-in-latest-round